nichoth/ssb-field-guide/README.md

 ### feeds

 A feed is a signed append-only sequence of messages.
 Each identity has exactly one feed.
 Your ssb log contains many feeds (one for each identity that you are gossiping), all mixed together.
 Each message in a feed has a field `sequence` that is an increasing number.
-That way you can tell peers what the latest message is that you have so that you can request or send newer messages.
+That way you can tell peers the latest sequence that you have, and then request or send newer messages.

 ## sbot